 Ex.
 20:26 Neither shalt thou go up by steps unto mine altar, that thy nakedness be not discovered thereon.

-Then God instructs Moses to instruct the people further.
-They are to remember that in their view God spoke to them from heaven.
+Then God tells Moses to instruct the people further.
+They are to remember that they witnessed God speaking to them from heaven.
 He is to instruct them again that they are not to make any gods of silver or gold.
 Then they were told to make an altar of earth on which to sacrifice burnt offerings and peace/fellowship offerings of their sheep and cattle to God.
-These offerings are to be made at the places where God makes Himself known to them through special acts of provision/protection.
+These offerings were to be made at the places where God makes Himself known to them through special acts of provision/protection.
 They are warned to use only natural stones (not those touched with tools; the ones in the natural state that God made them) if they built the altar with stone; this would keep it undefiled.
 They are also warned not to approach the altar using steps since this might cause them to expose nakedness.
 Every detail surrounding the worship of Almighty God was to represent purity, holiness, righteousness and reverence.

 The sacrifice represents very visibly that sin cannot be forgiven without the shedding of innocent blood.
-They are to use only material made by God (in its natural state) and not contaminated by sinful man’s attempts to improve on what God has provided.
+They are to use only things made by God (in its natural state) and not contaminated by sinful man’s attempts to improve on what God has provided.
 God’s provision is always sufficient.
-The matter of nakedness I think is important since this was the state in which man recognized after his disobedience that he should now feel shame and guilt before the Father.
+The matter of nakedness I think is important since this was the state in which man first experienced shame and guilt before their Creator.

-I know it is our heart attitude that matters the most in our worship of God, but I think we have missed out in the area of worship by becoming so lax in our presentation of ourselves.
-When we go to God’s house for worship, we should be preparing our mind and heart attitude by preparing our person to reflect the proper respect and reverence for the one being worshipped.
+I know it is our heart attitude that matters the most when we worship God, but I think we have missed out in the area of worship by becoming so lax in how we present ourselves.
+When we go to God’s house for worship, we should be preparing ourself in both mind and heart to reflect proper respect and reverence for the One being worshipped.